Osvajači: Other projects by the members (Čipi i Industrija, Epilog)

 In 2008, Pantović, Urošević, Zdravković and Nikolić formed the band Čipi i Industrija (Čipi and Industry), also featuring guitarist Dragoslav Tanasković "Trnda", formerly of the band Istok Iza (East Behind).
 In 2008, the group released the album Na Balkanu (On the Balkans), produced by Aleksandar Marinković.
 The title track was a cover of Smak song, Čipi i Industrija version featuring Đorđe David as guest vocalist.
 In 2014, Urošević formed the band Epilog.
 The group released the albums Nova Tempore, in 2016, and Obraz (Face), in 2024, the latter recorded with former Osvajači vocalist Nenad Jovanović.

 Legacy

-The song "Maska (Sam)" was covered by Serbian progressive/power metal band Alogia on their 2006 live album Priče o vremenu i životu – Live at SKC (Tales of Time and Life – Live at SKC), Dragan Urošević making a guest appearance on the song.
-In 2011, the song was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.
+Osvajači song "Maska (Sam)" was covered by Serbian progressive/power metal band Alogia on their 2006 live album Priče o vremenu i životu – Live at SKC (Tales of Time and Life – Live at SKC), Dragan Urošević making a guest appearance on the song.
+Osvajači song "Ćutiš kao pre" ("You're Silent as Before") was covered by Serbian hard rock band Prljavi Romeo (Dirty Romeo) in 2026.

+In 2011, "Maska (Sam)" was polled, by the listeners of Radio 202, one of 60 greatest songs released by PGP-RTB/PGP-RTS during the sixty years of the label's existence.